gwannon/ideasRoleras/LaCola/AccTheQueue.md

 4. No smoking, eating, or drinking in the queue.
 5. The security cordon marks the line.

-Important hint: each rule can be broken with a skill. «No leaving the queue» with Ninjitude, «No eating in the queue» with Corpitude, etc. The idea is that the rules can be broken in at least one logical way.
+Important hint: each rule can be broken with a skill. «No leaving the queue» with Ninjitude, «No eating in the queue» with Bodytude, etc. The idea is that the rules can be broken in at least one logical way.

 ### The Order in the Line